 Let’s face it.
 The economy isn’t booming at the moment and people don’t have the extra cash to spend money on hobbies.
 Most newbies think a sport like paintball costs thousands of dollars to get involved in.
 After all, seasoned players spend serious dough on super high-end paintball guns.
 The fact is if your budget is tight then you don’t have to be like them to be competitive.

-Price point is important but also make sure that yours picks are durable and can last a few years.
+The price point is important but also make sure that your picks are durable and can last a few years.
 We hope that this guide helps you save money because you deserve the chance to play like anyone else.